Nooralogical/portfolio/readme.md

 # About

 Hi you, Noora here!
 I'm a software engineering student @ **Lahti University of Applied Sciences** and graduating in autumn 2019, if the planets align.
-I'm a novice programmer with a strong design background.
+I'm programmer with a strong design background.
 Even though, I'm comfortable with frontend technologies, I'm not afraid to tackle the backend either.
-Projects here include school work, professional work and personal projects, which I hope will demostrate you the scope of different subjects I'm curious about and have experience in.
+Projects here include school work, professional work and personal projects, which I hope will demostrate the scope of different subjects I'm curious about and have experience in.

 # Projects